Clementine nutrition, glycemic index, calories and weight loss

 Clementines can be consumed without restriction in these diets since clementine is a fruit.

-Intermittent fasting has no restrictions on the types of food that can be consumed.
+Intermittent fasting has no restrictions on the types of food that we can consume.
 However, it focuses on the duration of when to consume these foods.
 Clementines can be consumed during eating intervals.

 Clementines fall under both categories.
-They have negligible amounts of fat and in addition to that, they have 47 calories which are only 2% of the daily value.
+They have negligible amounts of fat.
+In addition to that, they have 47 calories which are only 2% of the daily value.

-Clementines are not recommended due to the fact that they are acidic foods.
-Which causes upsetting of the stomach during gastrointestinal problems.
+Clementines are not recommended because they are acidic foods, which causes upsetting of the stomach during gastrointestinal problems.

 Important nutritional characteristics for Clementine